The Vibe: A marriage of neo-gothic architecture and a museum-worthy collection of modern design, art and photography.

-Area: Tucked on a quiet square in the Altstadt (Old Town), on the outskirts of the hip Belgian Quarter.
+The Area: Tucked on a quiet square in the Altstadt (Old Town), on the outskirts of the hip Belgian Quarter.

 The DNA: The owner of QVEST magazine, Michael Kaune, purchased the former historic city archive ( a neo-Gothic building from 1897) in the shadow of the Basilica of St. Gereon and turned it into a private art gallery where his love of modern art, design and contemporary photography manifests itself.
 The boutique hotel’s furniture is by Charles and Ray Eames, Arne Jacobsen, Le Corbusier and Mies van der Rohe making it a mid-century and Bauhaus lover’s dream.